ACreTeam/ac-decomp/dialog/README.md

   pause/prompt code can corrupt the text box or break the conversation flow.
 - Any entry with `"decode_error": true` could not be fully decoded; **do not edit it** — it is packed back byte-for-byte unchanged.
-- Entries whose `new` still equals `original` are packed byte-for-byte unchanged, so an unedited JSON reproduces a **byte-identical** disc.
+- Only the lines you actually change are re-encoded; every entry whose `new` still equals `original` keeps its exact original message bytes.
+(The `forest_2nd.arc` container itself is repacked, so its internal layout differs from the retail file, but the message content is preserved verbatim.)

 Keeping each visible line roughly the same length as the original avoids overflowing the in-game text window.